 As detailed in the Stage 2 report, the recommendations to the Williamtown SAP remain largely unchanged.
 From a noise impact perspective, there are different approaches that can be taken to pursue noise mitigation strategies for the SAP.
-One approach is to focus on achieving a better acoustic outcome in NCAs with more receivers and NCAs that contain closely spaced receivers.
+One approach is to focus on achieving a better acoustic outcomes in clusters of receivers.